p-adams/phoenix-vue-boilerplate/README.md

 # Phoenixvue

-# Minimal boilerplate to get started with Phoenix and Vue.js
+# Minimal boilerplate for getting started with Phoenix and Vue.js

 To start your Phoenix app: